Let's Get Serious (Jermaine Jackson album)

 Let's Get Serious is the sixth studio album by Jermaine Jackson, released in 1980.
 It reached #6 on the Billboard album chart and logged five weeks at No. 1 on the Top R&B chart.
 It achieved sales of 900,000 copies in the United States and it sold 2 million copies worldwide.

 The title track was 1980's biggest soul hit of the year and a top ten pop hit as well.
 This is the most successful album of Jackson's career.
+The song hit #9 on the UK Singles Chart in June 1980.

 Background

-After splitting with his brothers, The Jacksons, Jackson recorded three solo albums that fared poorly.
+After splitting with his brothers, The Jacksons, in 1975, Jermaine recorded and released three solo albums between 1976 and 1978 that fared poorly.
 Needing a success, he enlisted the aid of family friend and labelmate Stevie Wonder, who wrote and produced three songs, including the title track and first single, "Let's Get Serious".
 Jackson would oversee the other tracks on the album.
 This formula worked, as Jackson finally scored a hit with both the album and single.

 It was one of the featured titles in a major Motown 20th Anniversary television, radio and print campaign.
 This gave the album prominent advertising benefits throughout the entire year.